Deep Drawn Stamping Process

 Our customer encountered a potential problem after the first production run.
 There were concerns about the surface roughness of the inner cylinder failing.
 Working closely with their engineering staff and our material supplier, we were able to find a solution and satisfy the production needs of this customer and continue to do so by delivering this part to specification—every time.

-So, what was the solution and how did it come about?
+So, what was the solution, and how did it come about?
 Read this case study now.

-For almost 100 years, Larson Tool & Stamping Company has been a valued supplier of high volume, precision metal stampings and assemblies to hundreds of U.S. companies.
+For more than 100 years, Larson Tool & Stamping Company has been a valued supplier of high volume, precision metal stampings and assemblies to hundreds of U.S. companies.
 We offer a wide range of capabilities including forming, stamping, deep drawing, assembly, brazing, painting, coining, and more.
 Larson delivers high-quality, cost-effective solutions.

 As industry specialists in deep draw, we have a massive capacity to produce deep drawn shells in progressive, as well as automated transfer equipment.
 Larson Tool works with our customers from the earliest stages of design to optimize your part design for the metal stamping process and determine the best materials, tooling, and process solutions for your product.
 We’ll leverage our years of experience in the industry to help you with all your metal stamping needs.
 Contact us today for help regarding your deep draw stamping initiatives!